 The only African country with an outstanding number is Equatorial Guinea (República de Guinea Equatorial).
 This is because, since 1944, this has been the official and national language.

-The diverse ethnic group of the country speaks Equatoguinean Spanish, a regional variant of Spanish used as a lingua franca.
-Nearly 70% of the population speak Spanish; most are fluent, mainly around the capital, Malabo.
+The country’s diverse ethnic group speaks Equatoguinean Spanish, a regional variant of Spanish used as a lingua franca.
+Nearly 70% of the population speaks Spanish; most are fluent, mainly around the capital, Malabo.

-It has many similarities with Spanish spoken in Spain and Latin America.
+It has many similarities with Spanish, which is spoken in Spain and Latin America.
 Despite this, accents, words, and expressions vary immensely.

 This resulted from the country’s geographical isolation.
 Further, the impact of German, Portuguese, French, and other regional languages has been felt in recent centuries.

 A sizeable number of Spanish-speaking people live in Morocco and Western Sahara.
-The reason is, once again, because of its history and proximity.
+Once again, this is due to their history and proximity.

 These are some places in Africa where you can check your Spanish language skills.